playn/playn-samples/showcase/README.md

 # PlayN Showcase Sample

-This sample program displays a bunch of little graphics techniques, as well as integration of PlayN with [JBox2D] for physics simulation.
+This sample program displays a bunch of random PlayN stuff as well as integration with [TriplePlay] to display a UI.

 ## Building and running